microsoft/accessibility-insights-windows/docs/AddUnitTests.md

 `<Compile Include="FileBug\FileBugActionTests.cs" Condition="$(FAKES_SUPPORTED) == 1"/>`

-These precautions make it possible for contributers who use versions of Visual Studio which do not support Fakes to still compile and run Accessibility Insights successfully.
+These precautions make it possible for contributors who use versions of Visual Studio which do not support Fakes to still compile and run Accessibility Insights successfully.

 **Note:** All official builds of Accessibility Insights include unit tests which use Fakes.
 So if you add or change such a test, please make sure it passes before submitting a pull request.